bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Wnt genes are upregulated in concert during axial elongation

-To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
+To uncover the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
 We detect an abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).
 Transcripts of other Wnt genes, such as *wnt1t* and *wnt6*, are present at lower levels.
 This expression profile remains unchanged after fertilization (mid blastula, 8h) but shifts significantly at the late blastula stage (19h), when a concerted upregulation of *wnt1*, *wnt1t*, *wnt8*, *wnt10*, and *wnt16* occurs (@fig:profiling).